Reset filters

 Arcuate fasciculus architecture is associated with individual differences in pre-attentive detection of unpredicted music changes

 The mismatch negativity (MMN) is an event related brain potential (ERP) elicited by unpredicted sounds presented in a sequence of repeated auditory stimuli.
-The neural sources of the MMN have been ...
+The neural sources of the MMN have been previously attributed to a fronto-temporo-parietal network which crucially overlaps with the so-call ...

 Article GUID: 33454403